AlpKucuk1/EventFinder2/README.md

 Existing Users:
 Log in to access the main event list.
 Event Management
-View all events in the main screen in a card-based format.
+View all events on the main screen in a card-based format.
 Tap an event card to view detailed information, including a countdown timer.
 Sorting and Filtering
+Use the sort/filter menu to:
-Sort events by name, location, or date using the sort button.
+Sort events by name, location, or date.
-Filter events based on criteria for quick access.
+Filter events dynamically based on your preferences.
 Contributions
 Alp Küçük
 Created the foundation for the code and the main alpha version of EventFinder.